 We were particularly partial to the Kirra Fried Cauliflower with ranch and Frank’s hot sauce and the Baby Cos with Parmesan and pickled celery in the small plates section.

 Large plates-wise we highly recommend the Mighty Clarence River Free Range Pork Shoulder which is a buttermilk braised shoulder with polenta and peach chutney and the Rainbow Trout – sugar cured and grilled with potatoes, cherries and horseradish cream.

 For dessert, don’t go past the Peanut Butter Crème Brulee with a crunchy chocolate cookie on top – it could be the best we’ve ever had.

 Drinks-wise the fridge is filled with cans of beer, a sweet selection of wines and all your favourite spirits.
-There’s no cocktails on the menu at St Helens and that works perfectly well for the delightful newbie.

 It’s the sweet little venue Kirra never knew it needed and we’re all going to get along just fine thank you very much.